 Meze orgasm: I had read about meze, so I knew I would like it.
 “A selection of small dishes.”
 We all know that means that I can taste multiple different things in one meal.
 So I am IN.
 I had mixed experiences with Lonely Planets food recommendations, but I decided to give them another chance.
 And boy am I glad I did.
 I arrived at Antiochia and had the classic awkward solo-traveler-asking-for-a-table-conversation:

 Water: Only for one!?

 I’ve never heard a waiter ask “only for two people!?” ..
 Anyways, the waiter was incredibly nice.
 I chose the mixed meze plate and when he brought it out I could’ve cried from happiness.
 My picture definitely doesn’t do it justice (I’m not into photographing food.. nature is my thing.
-Food I like to just eat), but on the plate was some of my favorite things to eat.
+Food I like to just eat), but on the plate was some of my favourite things to eat.
 So I sat there, by myself, in a restaurant filled wit couples and families.
 I had a glass of wine and was what basically bread and dip for dinner, and I was just so happy.
 It was my first night in Istanbul (that didn’t include just walking straight to my hostel at least), and it had just been a really good day.
 And I was thinking to myself “How can something taste THIS good!?” while planning out how I was gonna copy the meal when I got home.
 After eating so much that I could barely get out of my seat, the waiter came to me with a gift; a handmade soap from the restaurants shop.
 Now, it might be something that all guests get, but nonetheless it made me very happy.
 Food joy at its finest.